fivetran/hvr-connectors/databricks/README.md

   - Python boto3 package downloaded and installed
   - An S3 bucket - Integrate will land files here
   - The Databricks cluster configured to be able to access the S3 bucket
+- The Integrate action defined with /ReorderRows=SORT_COALESCE
+- A FileFormat action with one of the following (the default is CSV)
+  - /Csv /HeaderLine
+  - /Avro
+  - /Json
+  - /Parquet

 ## Environment variables
 The following environment variables are required by the the agent or optionally influence the behavior of